 Pack light and bring a few things for yourself.
 This might be difficult if your runner is channeling any anxiety into packing ALL THE THINGS, but try to pare down as much as you can.

 Bring only the essentials for yourself: a camping chair, water, snacks, an extra layer, sunscreen, your wallet, and your phone.
-Always make sure to bring a camping chair (the Helinox Chair One has come in SO clutch here because it’s so lightweight, but it can be expensive).
+Always make sure to bring a camping chair (the Helinox Chair One has come in SO clutch here because it’s so lightweight, but it is expensive).

 I keep more of my stuff in the car and repack what I need to bring in my backpack for each aid station.
 This includes hand sanitizer, bug spray, plenty of snacks, and extra sunscreen along with all of my layers for the weekend.